Eswar210/Resume-HTML/README.md

 # Resume-HTML
-A simple, clean, and responsive resume built purely with HTML
+A simple and clean resume built using just pure HTML (no CSS or JavaScript).

 ## Project Overview